artysmirnov/rick-and-morty/README.md

--Rick & Morty app
+Rick & Morty app
--You can visit it via [link](https://artysmirnov.github.io/rick-and-morty/)
+You can visit it via [link](https://artysmirnov.github.io/rick-and-morty/)